 So to be absolutely safe, look for companies that provide business products, their services need to be more robust than simple consumer brands.
 Pick one that has been around for at least a 5 years so that it has gone through the start-up pains.
 And check that they provide failover services so that if the worst happens, calls are routed to you via the PSTN.

-You should also check that the provider is a member of ITSPA, the Internet Telephone Provider's Association so that they conform to industry best practice and your number is safe.
+You should also check that the provider is a member of Comms Council UK, the VoIP industry trade association, so that they conform to industry best practice and your number is safe.

 VoIP is a data network which relies on your domestic power supply to work, so it will fail if your power supply fails.
 But then so will your DECT phones and old fashioned PBX so that appears to be a risk we've learned to live with.
 Note: this does not apply to the VoIP switchboard type services discussed below.